-Here’s a tip for first time home buyers entering this property market: when you consider the advantages of an $8,000 tax credit and a cheap real estate market, 2009 looks like a great time to buy a house!
+Here’s a tip for first time home buyers who are now getting their feet wet in this property market: when you consider the advantages of an $8,000 tax credit and a cheap real estate market, it may be a great time to buy a house!

 We had a lot of wind yesterday.
 I looked outside this morning and found a yard full of sticks from the trees, leaves from my neighbor, and I’m noticing that it’s about time to paint the exterior of our home, one of my least favorite jobs.
 Owning a home can take a lot of time and expense but for many, its drawbacks are far more complicated than sticks, leaves, and paint.
 It’s economic.